 Request: The resolution asks Alphabet to publish a human rights impact assessment examining the actual and potential impacts of a censored Google search product in China.

 Azzad is the lead filer on this resolution.
-We are joined by other co-filers.
+We were joined by eight co-filers.

 Issue: Stop selling facial recognition technology to law enforcement agencies